microconfig/microconfig-quickstart/features.md

 </configuration>
 ```

-### Config Diff
+## Config Diff

+### Problem
+When you have your configuration in some kind of templating engine it might be difficult to keep track of changes or
+compare different versions of configuration.
+For example before new deploy to production you want to know what changed
+in your configuration.

+### Solution
-You can generate git style `diff` and see how your configuration changes overtime or compare points in time.
+Microconfig allows you to generate git style `diff` and see how your configuration changes overtime or compare different versions.

 `payment-frontend before`
 ```yaml